SharePoint/sp-dev-docs/docs/spfx/viva/get-started/build-first-sharepoint-adaptive-card-extension.md

 Let's change this:

-1. Remove the `description` property from the Quick View data, and add two buttons.
+1. Make `subTitle` a part of `IHelloWorldAdaptiveCardExtensionState`, and add two buttons.
-1. Update the `IQuickViewData` interface as shown in the following code:

-    ```typescript
-    export interface IQuickViewData {
-      title: string;
-      subTitle: string;
-    }
-    ```

 1. Update the `data()` method as shown in the following code:

     ```typescript